Ainu people: Social structure

 Ainu society was traditionally organized into small villages called kotan, typically located in river basins or along seashores where food was readily available, particularly in rivers where salmon traveled upstream.
+The amount of households that made up a kotan varied, usually comprising less than ten.
+The Ainu who lived in a kotan named it accordingly from the river near it.
+The families that made up the kotan were not all grouped together, but scattered in a general area that made up the kotan.
 In early modern times, Ainu were forced to relocate their kotan near Japanese fishing grounds to provide labor.
 As a result, traditional kotan disappeared, and large villages of several dozen families were formed around fishing grounds.
-The Ainu social structure included chiefs, but judicial functions were not entrusted to them.
-Instead, an indefinite number of community members sat in judgment upon criminals.
+While not always common, sometimes multiple kotan came together to form a "local group".
+There were two types of local groups: mono-settlement and multi-settlement.
+Local groups were able to sustain themselves.
+Because of this, the Ainu had no need to form larger groups than local groups.
+Leading the local group was the headman, who managed various external and domestic affairs.
+In the Ainu social structure an indefinite number of community members sat in judgment upon criminals.
 Capital punishment did not exist, nor did the community resort to imprisonment.
 Beating was considered a sufficient and final penalty.
 However, in the case of murder, the nose and ears of the culprit were cut off, or the tendons of their feet were severed.